zatic11/zatic11.github.io/index.md

 ---
 layout: home
-title: Welcome to My Project Blog
+title: Blog
 ---

-This is where I talk about projects and tinkerings.
+Keeping track of the fun things I do, and documenting my learning.